Mahie Gill: Career

 Gill got her first break with the Punjabi based Bollywood film Hawayein and has done a couple of Punjabi films along with theatre.
 Anurag first saw her at a party and instantly finalized her to play the character of Paro in the movie Dev D. She worked in Ram Gopal Verma's Not a Love Story, which was based on the Niraj Grover Murder case of 2008.
 She also worked in Saheb, Biwi Aur Gangster with Jimmy Sheirgill and Randeep Hooda, which was released on 30 September 2011.
 This movie earned her a nomination at the Filmfare Awards for Best Actress.

 Gill appeared in Paan Singh Tomar with Irrfan Khan.
 It is the true story of an athlete who became a dacoit.
 In this, she played the title character's wife.
-Gill made her debut with Apoorva Lakhia's film Toofan, simultaneously shot with the Hindi version, Zanjeer.
+Gill made her Telugu debut with Apoorva Lakhia's film Thoofan, simultaneously shot with the Hindi version, Zanjeer.
 She did her first ever item number in Tigmanshu Dhulia's film Bullett Raja.

 Mahie Gill to be next seen in upcoming web series '1962 The War In The Hills', directed by Mahesh Manjrekar.
 The series features Abhay Deol, Sumeet Vyas, Akash Thosar.

 Personal life

 Gill lives in Goa with her boyfriend and has a daughter, Veronica.
+In 2023, she confirmed being married to her partner, Ravi Kesar.